Primary

 Hold the plate by its outer edges or through the center hole if available.
 Press it overhead, then lower it behind your head while keeping your elbows forward and close to your ears.
 Feel a stretch in your triceps before pressing back up.

-Want Plate Overhead Extension in your program?
+See where Plate Overhead Extension fits in your weekly plan

 Hold weight plate overhead by the edges.